 There is insufficient information about the effects of maraviroc on the foetus, but no evidence of a potential for harm from animal studies.
 Maraviroc blood levels are not significantly altered in pregnancy.

 Lalezari J et al. Efficacy and safety of maraviroc plus optimized background therapy in viremic ART-experienced patients infected with CCR5-tropic HIV-1: 24 week results from a phase 2b/3 study in the US and Canada.
-14th Conference on Retroviruses and Opportunistic Infections, Los Angeles, abstract 104bLB, 200.
+14th Conference on Retroviruses and Opportunistic Infections, Los Angeles, abstract 104bLB, 2007.
+(You can read more about this study in our news report).

 Saag M et al. The MERIT study of maraviroc in antiretroviral-naive patients with R5 HIV-1: 96-week results.
 Fifth IAS Conference on HIV Treatment, Pathogenesis and Prevention, abstract TUAB103, 2009.